edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

   Your browser does not support the video tag.
 </video>

 The site contains 4 more broken server-side image maps.
-I replaced all of these with client-side image maps in the restored version, which makes the image map navigation fully functional again.
+I replaced all of these with client-side image maps in the restored version.
+For [one page](https://ziklies.home.xs4all.nl/start.html) the corresponding image map from the ZIP file contained some odd errors, so here I took the liberty of using the image map of the page's [English-language counterpart](https://ziklies.home.xs4all.nl/e-start.html), and then updated all links accordingly.
+After these changes the image map navigation is fully functional again.

 ## Fix links to old website domain